tommyling90/RL-Matrix-Bandit/README.md

 ```
 Note that with Apple M1 8-core 8Go-RAM it takes 25 minutes to run through the code and produce all the graphs used in the article.

+YAML CONFIG
+Yaml, pkls and output.csv all saved to the new folder.
+Aggregate metrics from pickles

+how pkls are saved

 ## Directory Structure

 ```bash